Why to Learn Validation?

 Reason #3: Self-Esteem

 A normal problem in raising kids or running relationships or, hell, the welfare state is the tragic lack of self-esteem in most everyone.
-Learning to self-esteem, guiding people into self-esteem is I believe a direct result of the application of Validation.
+Learning to have or build self-esteem, guiding people into self-esteem is I believe a direct result of the application of Validation.
 Teaching people that they don't have to be like you, also teaches them that they are responsible for their happiness and misery.
 They can make their choices.
 They cannot be victims.
 I've learned that any sane culture wants people to have high self-esteem because those people are more productive toward the culture.
 I've learned that if you have to build self-esteem in secrecy, then your productivity will tend to be simply rebellious and culture-negligent/destructive.
 I firmly believe that Validate builds self-esteem.
 That's my third reason.

 Of course if you just want to stay a victim or just want people around you to be victims, skip learning Validation.
 Just my thoughts.